 It is an annual flowering weed-like plant that grows approximately 3-7 ft (1–2 m) tall.
-The fruits or seed grains are about 0.08 in (2 mm) in diameter and usually a cream off-white color.
+The tiny seed grains are about 0.08 in (2 mm) in diameter and usually a cream off-white color.

-Uncooked quinoa seed has a flat rounded shape and, when completely steamed in water, pop open to form tiny rounded balls with a white curled germ falling off of them and comparable texture to that of couscous or bulgur wheat.
+Uncooked quinoa seed has a flat rounded shape and, when completely steamed in water, pop open to form tiny rounded grains with a white curled germ falling off of them and a comparable texture to that of couscous or bulgur wheat.

 Quinoa has a slightly bitter taste but pleasant buttery rich pasta-like flavor because of its higher protein content.
 Bitterness can be reduced by pre-rinsing the grains before cooking them and/or soaking them for a brief amount of time.

 Cultivated red and black selections, have a rather different taste, a slightly denser quality and more fiber content than white quinoa.
-Colored quinoa grains are mainly pigmented on the outside of the seed, but when cooked produce a cream-colored center and curled germ.
+These colored grains are mainly pigmented on the outside of the seed, but when cooked produce a cream-colored center and curled germ.

 Like wild lamb's quarter, the leaf of the quinoa plant (called "llipcha" in the Quechua language) is also edible and traditionally cooked like spinach, but can also been consumed as a raw salad green.